Stylback/home-server/README.md

 [_*10 SEK = ~1 USD_ ](https://www.xe.com/currencyconverter/convert/?Amount=10&From=SEK&To=USD)

 ### CPU / Motherboard
-As I don't expect to be using resource-heavy services such as multiple desktop VM:s, 4K-encoding or multi-user streaming I've settled for an [intel Celeron J4105](https://www.intel.com/content/www/us/en/products/sku/128989/).
+As I don't expect to be using resource-heavy services such as multiple desktop VM:s, 4K video encoding or multi-user streaming I've settled for an [intel Celeron J4105](https://www.intel.com/content/www/us/en/products/sku/128989/).
 It has some useful features for my use case, including:

 - 12 execution units for parallel processing
 - Integrated Graphics for media and display capability